WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Wyoming/AggregatedAmounts/ReadME.md

  - P_wyGeometry.csv

 #### Operation and Steps:
-- Read water use input file and generate temporary input dataframes.
+- Read water use input file and generate temporary input dataframe.
 - Restructure temporary water use dataframe, with report year and amount of water tied to river basin by beneficial use.
 - Generate WaDE specific field *ReportingUnitNativeID* from **Water Use by Basin** field.
 Used to identify unique areas.
 - Generate WaDE specific field *WaterSourceNativeID* from **Source** field.
 Used to identify unique watersources of water.
-- Generated WKT from WYBasinShapefile.shp file to create *Geometry* WaDE input.
+- Generated WKT from WYBasinShapefile.shp file to create *geometry* WaDE input.
 - Inspect output dataframe for additional errors / datatypes.
 - Export output dataframe as new csv files, *P_wyAggMaster.csv* & *P_caGeometry.csv*.